Layr-Labs/eigenlayer-docs/docs/eigenda/overview.md

 [testnet](https://blobs-goerli.eigenda.xyz/) and launching on mainnet in early Q2 2024.

-Designed as a place for rollups to store transactions until the rollup state is finalized, EigenDA has the following characteristics:
+EigenDA stores rollup transactions until their computed state is finalized, and is...

-* **Scalable.** EigenDA write throughput scales linearly with its number of operators.
+* **Scalable.** EigenDA write throughput scales linearly with number of operators.
 At launch EigenDA will provide 10 MB/s of write throughput.
 This is 5x greater than the nearest competitor.

-* **Secure.** EigenDA is made up of hundreds of operators registered in EigenLayer, whose delegated stake imposes an economic cost to misbehavior.
-We expect EigenDA to have billions of dollars of economic security at launch.
+* **Secure.** EigenDA is decentralized, and made up of hundreds of operators registered in EigenLayer whose delegated stake imposes an economic cost to misbehavior.
+EigenDA will have billions of dollars of economic security at launch.

-* **Cheap.** The abundance of L2 blockspace provided by EigenDA will demand a new kind of pricing model.
-Where the pricing of L1 blockspace is primarily constrained by supply, EigenDA blockspace pricing is primarily constrained by cost-of-security, which is shared with Ethereum and other EigenLayer AVSs.
-As a result we expect EigenDA to be orders of magnitude cheaper than competitors.

-* **Ethereum-centric.** EigenDA's design is inspired by Danksharding, which promises to scale Ethereum-native DA beyond EIP-4844.
+* **Decentralized.** EigenDA's design is inspired by Danksharding, which promises to scale Ethereum-native DA beyond EIP-4844.
 EigenDA blob writes are registered with contracts on Ethereum, which natively subject operators to certain slashing risks.
 Ethereum L2s using EigenDA avoid any trust assumption on another chain's light client, which can be fooled by dishonest validator sets.

 ## How EigenDA Works

 The core insight of EigenDA is that the problem of data availability does not require independent consensus to solve.
-If we are building a decentralized transient data store for Ethereum, we can use Ethereum for aspects of coordination required, and for everything else address EigenDA operators directly.
+In building a decentralized transient data store for Ethereum rollups, Ethereum can be used for aspects of coordination required, and data storage can be handled by EigenDA operators directly.

 This approach gives EigenDA the ability to scale linearly.
 In the context of an